dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

-    opportunity, but entreprenuers should approach these opportunities under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law, over which their business entity, city or nation state may have no control.
+    opportunity, but entreprenuers should approach these opportunities under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law, over which their business entity, city or nation state may have little control.
-  - this is very dangerous, as some internationalist global cabal could use it to influence dynamics of the global economy towards the application of some large-scale strategy.
+  - this involves risk that with few options for mitigation, as some internationalist global cabal could use it to influence dynamics of the global economy towards the application of some large-scale strategy.

-### Smart Grid and Intrinsic Analytics

 - analytics on human behavior such as quantifiable behaviorables, quantified clusterings of behavior types, the psychology behind